 American Sentinel University is accredited by the Distance Education Accrediting Commission, DEAC (Formerly Distance Education and Training Council-DETC), which is listed by the U.S. Department of Education as a nationally recognized accrediting agency and is a recognized member of the Council for Higher Education Accreditation.

 In addition to our institutional accreditation, American Sentinel’s nursing education bachelor’s and master’s programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
-Also, the Accreditation Commission for Education in Nursing (ACEN) has awarded accreditation to American Sentinel University’s Doctor of Nursing Practice (DNP) program with specialty tracks in Educational Leadership and Executive Leadership.
+Also, the Accreditation Commission for Education in Nursing (ACEN) has awarded accreditation to American Sentinel University’s Doctor of Nursing Practice (DNP) program with specialty tracks in Educational Leadership, Executive Leadership and Informatics Leadership.

 Accreditation is certification by a recognized agency that an educational institution has voluntarily gone through a review and examination by that agency (in American Sentinel’s case, the DEAC).
 Accreditation gives public recognition to institutions that meet certain standards.
 It is a promise that the institution will provide the quality education it claims to offer.
 Accreditation assures the student that the institution:

 - Is financially sound.